 Coming to the sartorial details of the pictures released.
 We can see Catherine wearing her Dubarry Bracken Tweed Jacket that she also wore during her visit to King Henry’s Walk Community Garden.

-Laura on Twitter suggested that in another picture Catherine is wearing the same sweater in the Loden Green colorway.
+Laura on Twitter suggested that in another picture Catherine is wearing the same sweater in the Loden Green colourway.

-The $79.50 sweater is described as, “his cozy and flattering mockneck sweater feels as good as it looks, thanks to a crazy-soft blend of yarns.
+The $79.50 sweater is described as “his cosy and flattering mock neck sweater feels as good as it looks, thanks to a crazy-soft blend of yarns.
 This is the one you’ll want to wear every single day”.
 The Sweater is available in multiple colours.